- Increase Value by Percentage

 Custom Callback

 Besides, you can also set a custom callback.
-The example you can find by following this link.
+Look at the available example.

-Head to Appearance > Theme Editor and paste the code in the Theme Functions of your active WordPress theme.
+Head to WordPress Dashboard > Appearance > Theme Editor and paste the code in the Theme Functions of your active WordPress theme.

 You can change the name of your callback by typing it instead of the ‘custom_callback’ value.